llam36/Connection4Companion/README.md

 - (13) In each of our endpoints, verify the JWT and only allow execution of the endpoint if the JWT is not expired and is valid
 - (14) Because the JWT includes information about the user making the request, refactor your endpoints to draw information from the JWT rather than the body of the request
     - i.e. we no longer need to manually specifiy a user id when creating a service animal beacuse we can pull from the info encoded into the JWT.

+## Level 4: Above and Beyond
+- Create a frontend for the application using React.
+Add styling, components, pagination UI, search boxes, etc.